Herbert Halpert: Biography

 Herbert Norman Halpert's interest in folklore emerged in his adolescence and remained throughout his life.
 Consistent with his choice, he earned an M.A. in Anthropology from Columbia University, where he studied with Ruth Benedict and George Herzog, and a Ph.D. in English from Indiana University, under the guidance of Stith Thompson.
 Both of his dissertations were based on field studies of American folklore.

 During World War II, Halpert served in the Alaskan Division of the Air Transport Command of the U.S. Army Air Corps.
 After the conflict, he became Professor and Head of the Department of English at Murray State College, in Kentucky, where he encouraged his students to collect local traditions.
-Between 1956-1960, he became Dean and Professor of English and Sociology at Blackburn College, in Illinois.
-In 1960, he was also Visiting Professor at the University of Arkansas and in the following year he moved to New York City, where he lived until 1962, teaching at the State University of New York.
+Between 1956 and 1960, he became Dean and Professor of English and Sociology at Blackburn College, in Illinois.
+In 1960, he was also visiting professor at the University of Arkansas and in the following year he moved to New York City, where he lived until 1962, teaching at the State University of New York.

-In the autumn of 1962, Halpert became Associate Professor of English at the Memorial University of Newfoundland (Canada), where in 1968, he founded the Memorial University of Newfoundland Folklore and Language Archive (MUNFLA) and developed most of the work in folklore that became internationally renowned.
+In the autumn of 1962, Halpert became associate professor of English at the Memorial University of Newfoundland (Canada), where in 1968, he founded the Memorial University of Newfoundland Folklore and Language Archive (MUNFLA) and developed most of the work in folklore that became internationally renowned.
 Upon his death, the research contents from his office were donated to MUNFLA as the Herbert Halpert Research Collection under Accession Number 2012-037, and an award was established to fund the presentation of folklore research from that collection.
-Halpert's collection has been described as unique, as "it has been carefully preserved and catalogued, allowing others to interact with these books and Halpert’s marginalia."
+Halpert's collection has been described as unique, as "it has been carefully preserved and catalogued, allowing others to interact with these books and Halpert's marginalia."